 Whether you’re writing a will or putting your home into a trust, knowing its appraised value helps with estate planning.
 If one of your children wants the home, but another would prefer a different asset, having a dollar figure for the home’s value can help you balance the distribution of your estate’s assets fairly.

-Helps with divorce settlements
+Helping with divorce settlements

 When you’re getting a divorce and dividing up assets, you’ll need to know your home’s value.
 One partner might want to buy out the other partner and keep the home.